plw759/pp-plw/README.md

 cd project
 ```

+Preliminary checks (optional scripts)

+Run ./setupNeo4j in server to ensure the database runs, and run ./setupDocker in client to run docker installation script

 ### Docker

-Then run ./setupNeo4j to ensure the database runs, and run ./setupDocker to run docker installation script
+In total there will be 1 network, 2 detached containers, 1 server container, and 1 iterative client container.
+They will all have --rm so that all containers are automatically removed once stopped.

-To setup docker containers
+To setup docker containers after ./setupDocker:

 ```bash
 # Create a docker network that the containers will communicate on